 My research and teaching interests lie in urban processes and politics, particularly in South Asia.
+My work is motivated by the aim of exploring pathways to continued citizenship for the urban poor in the contemporary city landscape marked by large-scale, violent dispossession.
 In my primary research project, I examine how contemporary urban development interacts with historical structures of patronage-based state society relations in Chennai, India.
 I use ethnographic and archival methods to investigate how residents negotiate with local politicians, bureaucrats, and activists to preserve citizenship in urban landscapes marked by violent, large-scale slum evictions.

 Narayan, P., 2020.
 A Privilege for All Times.
 Gastronomica, 20(3), pp.60-61.